xs00001111/interview_terminator/README.md

-# Google Transcribe Application
+# Realtime Conversation Helper

-A real-time speech transcription application that uses Google Speech-to-Text API for transcription and Google Gemini AI for generating contextual suggestions based on the transcribed speech.
+A real-time speech transcription application that uses Google Speech-to-Text API for transcription and Google Gemini AI for generating contextual suggestions and AI chat capabilities based on the transcribed speech.

 ## Features

 - Real-time speech transcription using Google Speech-to-Text API
 - AI-powered suggestions using Google Gemini AI
+- Interactive AI chat for dynamic conversation assistance
+- Contextual awareness for more relevant responses
 - Ability to use document context for more relevant suggestions
 - Minimalist, always-on-top UI
 - Draggable interface